Titus-Thomas0/personalPortfolio/README.md

-# personalProjects
+# personalProtfolio
-This repo is used to maintain my personal projects
+This repo is used to maintain my personal protfolio and its grwoth over time.